 The priest arrived in South Africa towards the end of 1998.
 He runs a youth home which offers street children a way to live together and further their education.

-These Catholic church sex scandals are not going to go away.
-Gradually all will be revealed; from every corner of the globe cases of Catholic church sex abuse are going to come to light, it will be shouted from the rooftops.
+These scandals are not going to go away.
+Gradually all will be revealed; from every corner of the globe cases of Catholic church sex abuse are going to come to light.
+They will be shouted from the rooftops.

 A married priesthood, or at least with the option to choose marriage should they so wish, is to my mind the only way forwards in ending the satanic mass of catholic sex abuse.

 And it will surely continue until a Pope has the courage to overthrow a millennium of shame, a thousand years of Catholic sex abuse, and return to the godly tradition of the first millennium; a married priesthood.
 Will it be Pope Francis?

 Or will the church simply slide into oblivion under a mire of

 Catholic church sex scandals?
 Is it any wonder that for three straight

 years the Vatican has declared a financial loss.
 Will they soon be selling off the Vatican treasures to pay for law suits?

 Which Pope is going to have the balls, excuse the language, to overthrow the tradition of a thousand years.
 Let us pray that it will be Pope Francis.